aws/aws-application-networking-k8s/docs/api-types/service-import.md

 * BackendRef ports pointing to ServiceImport is not respected.
 Use [port annotation](service-export.md#annotations) of ServiceExport instead.

 ### Annotations
+* `application-networking.k8s.aws/export-name`
+  (Optional) When specified, the controller will find the target group created by the named ServiceExport instead of matching by the ServiceImport's own name.
+See [ServiceExport](service-export.md) for the corresponding `service-name` annotation.

 * `application-networking.k8s.aws/aws-eks-cluster-name`
   (Optional) When specified, the controller will only find target groups exported from the cluster.
 * `application-networking.k8s.aws/aws-vpc`